DriftwoodZephyrMarzipan/CarWebApi/Readme.md

 # Create REST API
 	Create a REST API to expose CRUD operations for the database using any language (Java Preferred)

-This is provided via the CarWebApi project.
+This is provided via the CarWebApi project, details can be found in `How To Run.md`

 # Create Tests
 	Provide appropriate testing for you application

-There are both functional and unit tests, where applicable
+There are both functional and unit tests, where applicable.
+Running is obvious, but additional details can be found in `How To Run.md`

 # Create Documentation
 	Provide appropriate documentation on running your application